MauroAndretta/WikiRag/README.md

     2024-08-23 10:02:09 2024-08-23T08:02:09.305344Z  INFO qdrant::tonic: TLS disabled for gRPC API
    ```

   Do note that the TLS is disabled and so you can access the dashboard on the http://localhost:6333/dashboard.
-If you were to visit this url then you can view the qdrant dashboard
+If you were to visit this url then you can view the qdrant dashboard.

-4. Test the Qdrant vectorstore using the notebook `notebooks\test_qdrant_client.ipynb`
+5. Test the Qdrant vectorstore using the notebook `notebooks\test_qdrant_client.ipynb`

 ## Downloading a LLaMA Model Locally Using `ollama`